protocolguild/documentation/docs/1-proposal-rationale.md

 ### 1.2 Financial Upside

 There's a growing disparity between the risk / reward of working on crucial protocol infrastructure and how much value this work enables the broader community to realize.
-The Protocol Guild will help close the gap between the value-creation enabled vs. realized by offering a slice of upside benefits to ecosystem contributors
+The Protocol Guild will help close the gap between the value-creation enabled vs. realized by offering a slice of upside benefits to ecosystem contributors.

 One effect is that this infrastructure faces increasing competition for talent from the application layer and the broader crypto industry.
 These projects usually offer token or equity benefits, which can provide significant financial upside to employees.
 Conversely, protocol projects usually pay in ETH or fiat.
 It's a simple fact that new joiners will not be exposed to the same degree of financial upside as early contributors paid in ETH.
 The outcome is that prospective and current protocol contributors more often opt for opportunities which include startup equity or application tokens.
 This deprives the protocol of their important contributions, increases hiring churn, and decreases the rate of ecosystem improvement.